raphaellith/Typewriters-to-Belie-Format/_posts/2025-02-15-Phantom-Act-2.md

 >
 > **PHANTOM/CHRISTINE:** ...yet your/my soul obeys!

-What follows is a beautiful three-part polyphony, with three streams of melody fluctuating between attraction and repulsion, as if they're making every effort to resist intertwining but are ultimately interwoven regardless.
+What follows is a beautiful polyphony with three streams of melody fluctuating between attraction and repulsion, as if they're making every effort to resist intertwining but are ultimately interwoven regardless.

 The Phantom continues his hypnosis as the gates guarding the grave magically open.
 Raoul repeatedly interrupts him, pulling Christine out of her trance.
 Wrathful (and perhaps covetous), the Phantom hurls streaks of fire at the couple, calling himself the Angel of Death.
 The pair dodges the fireballs and narrowly escapes, leaving the Phantom to exclaim in rage: